Air Academy High School: Athletics

 Gary Barnett was the head football coach at AAHS in the 1970s; he was later the head coach at Northwestern (1992–1998) and Colorado (1999–2005).
-Air Academy Boy's Soccer most recently won Colorado CHSAA state finals in their 2024 fall season with a record of 16-1-2 coached by head coach Espen Hosoien with 6 other state titles, their last being in 2018.
+Air Academy Boys' Soccer most recently won Colorado CHSAA state finals in their 2024 fall season with a record of 16-1-2 coached by head coach Espen Hosoien with 6 other state titles, their last being in 2018.
 The Air Academy football team is currently coached by former NCAA coach Waymond Jackson II, who notably coached under Steve Spurrier between 2007 and 2013.